Wondering how to record a Zoom meeting without permission settings enabled in the app?

 Once you’ve logged in, switch over to Loom by clicking on the extension in the upper toolbar.
 Make sure that it says ‘Loom is recording.’
 You can then toggle between your Zoom room and Loom by clicking on their respective icons at the top right corner of the screen until you are ready to record.
 After you’re finished recording, find how long your video was under View Recordings > Time Spent Recording.

-If you’ve downloaded the Loom desktop app for PC or Mac…just open the app on your computer and start recording when you’re ready.
+If you’ve downloaded the Loom screen recorder desktop app for PC or Mac…just open the app on your computer and start recording when you’re ready.
 It will record whatever is on your screen, including any audio.

-Record a Zoom Meeting without Permission using Loom
+How to Record a Zoom Meeting without Permission using Loom

 Now that you’ve installed Loom, how exactly do you record a Zoom call?
 Here are the steps you need to follow: